swup/scroll-plugin/README.md

 }
 ```

-### scrollFriction and scrollAcceleration

-The animation behavior of the scroll animation can be adjusted by setting `scrollFriction` and `scrollAcceleration`.

 ### getAnchorElement

 Customize how the scroll target is found on the page.
 Defaults to standard browser behavior (`#id` first, `a[name]` second).